Bushido

 could be won.
 This concept definitely brings along some unorthodox gameplay, but one can't argue that it makes

-sense when considering we're dealing with samurai and live blades here.
+sense considering we're dealing with legit samurai and live blades in the mix.

 |